UTSA-ICS/Osias/README.md

 - Podman will be installed for cephadm
 - Cephadm will be configured to use control\[0\] node as the head node and will be deployed.
   - All of your ceph volumes and keyrings will be generated in this stage.
+  - 1 Radosgw will be installed for swift API services.
 - Kolla pre-checks and kolla pull will both run.

 ### Deploy OpenStack